Skip to the main content

 • Educational and research institutions

-Experienced hygienists may be promoted to management positions or start their own consulting firms.
+Experienced hygienists may advance to management positions or start their own consulting firms.
 Those with doctoral degrees may take on more demanding research duties or senior management positions.

 Industry and government often work cooperatively on health and safety issues.
 Opportunities exist for occupational hygienists to work on industry-wide and even international projects through industry groups.